There aren’t many halal restaurants in Da Lat.

 Now we want to try what locals eat for breakfast : Vietnamese Pho.

 Pho is a hot noodle soup with various choice of toppings, served with vegetables.
 And since it was a vegan & vegetarian restaurants, there are loads of vegetables as side dish.
 No additional fees charged.
 We didn’t know it will be 2 big portions… we couldn’t finish it.
 Have should ordered one portion only for both of us.
 We also ordered side snacks made of mushroom and seaweed.
 It was strange (because we never tried that kind of food creation before) and nice at the same time.
 Like usual, they serves free tea when visitor ordered any kind of food.

-We then went out to many places a whole day.
+We then went out to many places a whole day (see the adventures here).
 And making sure that we weren’t late anymore for dinner.
 It was the last supper also, before we were going back to Ho Chi Minh City in the next morning.
 We ordered some rice because getting around the town made us very hungry, lol.
 Fried rice was ok, but funny thing came from chilli tofu rice.
 Their kind of chilli tofu rice = rice + 2 tofus + 2 small chillies.
 What?
 It wasn’t spicy at all of course.
 Growing up in spicy food environment of Indonesia made us surprised to find this food presentation, hehe.
 Just personal opinion.
 The deep-fried cauliflower was good though.
 We didn’t know that cauliflower can be cooked like that.
 We also ordered the authentic hot vietnam black coffee and hot chocolate.
 Oh ya, at first we were confused about how to use the vietnam drip aluminium thingy for the coffee.
 So we tried some ways.
 Local Da Lat people next to our table can’t help smiling and laughing of what we were doing.
 So we laughed also.
 Then they showed us the right way to use it, hehe.
 Funny moment 🙂

 Simple & important Glossary :